German far right arrests reveal 'shocking' mosque attack plot - RFI

 Prosecutors said Friday they had launched early morning raids to determine whether the suspects already had weapons or other supplies that could be used in an attack.

-German authorities have turned increased attention to the country's underground extreme right scene since the murder of conservative local politician Walter Luebcke last June and an October attack on a synagogue in eastern city Halle.
+German authorities have turned increased attention to the country's underground extreme right scene since the murder of conservative local politician Walter Luebcke last June.

+In an October attack on a synagogue in eastern city Halle, an assailant armed with home-made weapons killed two people at random on the street and in a Turkish restaurant after failing to breach the temple's solid wooden door.

-Der Spiegel reported that police currently list 53 people belonging to the extreme right as "dangerous" individuals who could carry out a violent attack.
+Interior ministry spokesman Gruenewaelder said police have identified around 50 extreme right adherents as "dangerous" individuals who could carry out a violent attack, compared with 660 Islamists and fewer than 10 far-left extremists.

+In the summer of 2019, authorities arrested more than 30 people linked to a neo-Nazi movement called "Northern Cross".

+They were suspected of planning to murder a number of leftwing and pro-migrant figures after ordering body bags and quicklime, a chemical often spread at mass grave sites, regional newspaper group RND reported.

 © 2020 AFP